 Article Comparison - Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation, as adopted in 1988 [*]

-(c) by a national of that State.
+(b) be visited by a representative of that State.